 We know how to listen to both sides of the story and how to prioritise making amicable progress that treats all involved parties fairly, including any children, other dependants or close friends and family members.

-In divorces and civil partnership dissolution where communication has broken down completely, shuttle mediation is an option.
+In divorces and civil partnership dissolution where communication has broken down completely, shuttle mediation is often a pragmatic solution.

 This literally involves passing messages back and forth between the involved parties while they are located in different rooms from one another.